ionos-cloud/docker-machine-driver/docs/readme.md

 ### Docker Support

-For information on how to create a Docker Machine with Ionos Cloud Docker Machine Driver, check the [Docker Machine](docker/docker-machine.md) section.
+For information on how to create a Docker Machine with IONOS CLOUD Docker Machine Driver, check the [Docker Machine](docker/docker-machine.md) section.

-For information on how to create a Docker Machine with Ionos Cloud Docker Machine Driver with [Swarm Mode](https://docs.docker.com/engine/swarm/), check the [Docker Swarm](docker/docker-swarm.md) section.
+For information on how to create a Docker Machine with IONOS CLOUD Docker Machine Driver with [Swarm Mode](https://docs.docker.com/engine/swarm/), check the [Docker Swarm](docker/docker-swarm.md) section.

 For more details about possible issues, check the [Troubleshooting](docker/troubleshooting.md) section.

 ### Rancher Support

-For information on how to create a Rancher Machine with Ionos Cloud Docker Machine Driver, check the [Rancher Machine](https://github.com/ionos-cloud/docker-machine-driver/tree/634b60ff47c8a3294d5955ea0eb19bd3c18ac454/docs/rancher/rancher-machine.md) section.
+For information on how to create a Rancher Machine with IONOS CLOUD Docker Machine Driver, check the [Rancher Machine](https://github.com/ionos-cloud/docker-machine-driver/tree/634b60ff47c8a3294d5955ea0eb19bd3c18ac454/docs/rancher/rancher-machine.md) section.

-For information on how to create a Rancher Cluster via Rancher UI, using Ionos Cloud Docker Machine Driver, check the [Rancher Cluster]() section.
+For information on how to create a Rancher Cluster via Rancher UI, using IONOS CLOUD Docker Machine Driver, check the [Rancher Cluster]() section.

 ## Feature Reference

-The IONOS Cloud Docker Machine Driver aims to offer access to all resources in the IONOS Cloud API and also offers some additional features that make the integration easier:
+The IONOS CLOUD Docker Machine Driver aims to offer access to all resources in the IONOS CLOUD API and also offers some additional features that make the integration easier:

 * authentication for API calls
 * handling of asynchronous requests